juji-io/docs/docs/reference.md

  ;; present, the topic will be tried if the match pattern return true :pre-condition [hello]

- ;; These rules are tried after neither the topic's main rule set nor the ad-lib ;; topics fire
+ ;; These rules are only tried after neither the topic's main rule set nor the ad-lib ;; topics fire
  :default-rules ([(> (input-length) 3)]
                  [:1 "Thank you for the input" "Got it, thank you"]